 Other extended business travelers, in some cases, may stay in their home countries’ social security systems and obtain exemptions from paying Slovak social security based on the provisions of social security treaties signed between their home countries and Slovakia.

 If no continued home country social security coverage and no subsequent exemption from social security contributions are available, an extended business traveler may be subject to Slovak employee social security.

 Tax returns are due by 31 March following the tax year-end, which is 31 December.
-An extension of a maximum of 3 months can be applied for by some taxpayers (with possibility of additional 3 months extension under specific circumstances).
+An extension of a maximum of 3 months can be applied for (with possibility of additional 3 months extension under specific circumstances).

 Extended business travelers who envisage exceeding 183 days of stay in Slovakia may also be subject to a monthly tax prepayment obligation on their taxable income.

 If employees of a foreign employer spend over 183 days during any 12 consecutive months in Slovakia, or if the employer creates a PE in Slovakia, the foreign employer may qualify as a taxpayer who assumes the employer reporting and withholding obligations.
 This, however, would not be required if the activities in Slovakia comprise of provision of services.

 A visa requirement exists only in relation to certain countries.
 The type of visa required will depend on the purpose of the individual’s entry into Slovakia.